COVID-19 pandemic in Norway: August 2020

 An outbreak of coronavirus on the MS Roald Amundsen ship infected at least five passengers and thirty-six crew.
 Health authorities fear the ship could have infected dozens of towns and villages along Norway's western coast.
 There were 209 guests on the first voyage and 178 guests on the second voyage.
 All 158 crew members on MS Roald Amundsen were tested and 122 were negative.
 The municipality of Tromsø urged anyone who traveled on the ship or had any contact with the ship to get in touch with health authorities.
 A total of 69 municipalities in Norway were affected, Norwegian news agency NTB reported.
-A German cruise ship last week set sail from Hamburg, testing procedures for how cruise ships can operate safely during the pandemic.
+A German cruise ship during the week of 26 July – 1 August set sail from Hamburg, testing procedures for how cruise ships can operate safely during the pandemic.
 The ship sailed with less than 50% capacity and only went on a four-day trip at sea with no stops at other ports.